 Cooking pasta is quite simple.
-We already gave you the step-by-step guide to cooking true Italian pasta.
+We already gave you a step-by-step guide to cooking true Italian pasta.

-How to cook pasta di Semola di Grano Duro?
-The basic caveat and most common error are this: you do not cook pasta, serve it, and then pour sauce over it.
+Let’s start: how to cook pasta di Semola di Grano Duro?
+The basic caveat and most common error is this: you do not cook pasta, serve it, and then pour sauce over it.
 No. You don’t.
 What you want to do is mixing and stirring pasta and sauce together while they cook.
-This is not only a matter of taste – cooking pasta and sauce at the same time make the pasta absorb both sauce and flavor – but also of practicality: if you put the sauce on top of pasta and don’t eat quickly, the pasta will become an inedible glue.
+This is not only a matter of taste – cooking pasta and sauce at the same time makes the pasta absorb both sauce and flavor – but also of practicality.
+If you put the sauce on top of the pasta and don’t eat it quickly, the pasta will become an inedible glue.
 Not to mention the fact that your spaghetti will look raw and uncooked.

 Ok, let’s begin!
 If you’ve been asking how to cook pasta, here’s the way how not to cook it!

 Ok.
 That is, the picture above should be a carbonara.
 Right?
 Wrong!